usnistgov/TIG-Stage/sp800-63-3/definitions.md

 The three authentication factors are something you know, something you have, and something you are.

-#### Multi-factor Authentication (MFA)
+#### <a name=”mfa-definition”></a>Multi-factor Authentication (MFA)
-An authentication system or an authenticator that requires more than one distinct [authentication factor](#af) for successful authentication.
-Multi-factor authentication can be performed using a single authenticator that provides more than one factor or by a combination of authenticators that provide different factors.
+An authentication system that requires more than one distinct [authentication factor](#af) for successful authentication.
+Multi-factor authentication can be performed using a multi-factor authenticator or by a combination of authenticators that provide different factors.

-The three authentication factors are something you know, something you have, and something you are.
+The three authentication factors are *something you know*, *something you have*, and *something you are*.

+#### Multi-factor Authenticator
+An authenticator that provides more than one distinct authentication factor, such as a cryptographic authentication device with an integrated biometric sensor that is required to activate the device.

 #### Network
 An open communications medium, typically the Internet, that is used to transport messages between the claimant and other parties.
 Unless otherwise stated, no assumptions are made about the security of the network; it is assumed to be open and subject to active (e.g., impersonation, man-in-the-middle, session hijacking) and passive (e.g., eavesdropping) attack at any point between the parties (e.g., claimant, verifier, CSP, RP).